Norbyte/ositools/LuaAPIDocs.md

 ## Damage Lists

 A damage list is an object that stores the amount of damage dealt for each damage type (`Physical`, `Poison`, etc.).
-It is currently only used by the `GetSkillDamage` event to fetch damage information.
+It is currently used by the `GetSkillDamage` and `ComputeCharacterHit` events to fetch damage information.

 Damage lists can be created using the `Ext.NewDamageList()` function.